ZoneMinder/zoneminder/README.txt

   authentication  at back end streaming.
 Thus  there  are  now several  more  authentication options  to  allow  more  fine control.
-The most significant of these ZM_AUTH_TYPE now offers a choice of `remote' authentication which allows you to use a third   party  authentication  scheme  such  as  http  basic authentication  and  have that users  name  passed  via  the REMOTE_USER environment variable.
+The most significant of these ZM_AUTH_TYPE now offers a choice of 'remote' authentication which allows you to use a third   party  authentication  scheme  such  as  http  basic authentication  and  have that users  name  passed  via  the REMOTE_USER environment variable.
 Providing there is a user of